tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 ## Assumptions
 To make statistical analysis of this hypothesis testing more tractable, let's assume that every element in vector $\underline{x}$ is unit modulus.
 This is a reasonable assumption for many radar and communications bursts.

 Additionally, assume that $\Vert \underline{\eta} \Vert^2 = 2$.
 We shall see why later.
 Every element in $\underline{\eta}$ is also an independent zero-mean complex random gaussian with equal variance in its real and imaginary parts.

 Note:
 * $ \| \cdot \| $ refers to absolute value of a complex-valued scalar
 * $\Vert \cdot \Vert $ refers to the L2 norm of a complex valued vector

+# Analysis of Match Filter test statistic

 ## Distribution of $q^2$ when no signal present ($\mathcal{H}_0$ case)